dodie/testing-in-bash/example-shunit2/readme.md

 # shUnit2 test drive

+shUnit2 is the great-grandmother of all bash test frameworks.
+I really like that the test files are plain old Bash files, and that it has lot's of assertions by default.
+However, regarding other features it seems to be lagging behind it's competitors.

+If you are after a "pure Bash" testing framework, make sure to also check [bash_unit](https://github.com/dodie/testing-in-bash/blob/master/example-bash_unit/).

 ## Test format

 ✔️ Test files are simple Bash scripts that one can execute.
 Functions are picked up by the test framework based on